 DOC Urgent Care’s Guide to a Happy, Healthy Holiday Season

-The cold weather, frequent travel, and increase of indoor social interactions during the holidays can pose a threat to the health and safety of our loved ones; that’s why we have put together a comprehensive guide to a Happy, Healthy Holiday season, to keep you and your loved ones safe this year.
+The cold weather, frequent travel, and increase of indoor social interactions during the holidays can pose a threat to the health and safety of our loved ones; that’s DOCS Urgent Care in Fairfield, Norwalk, & Bridgeport put together a comprehensive guide to a Happy, Healthy Holiday season, to keep you and your loved ones safe this year.

 The Holiday season means travel season.
 In order to stay safe on the roads this winter, it’s best to start by inspecting your vehicle to make sure it doesn’t have any issues.
 If you’re experiencing any hardware issues with your car, take your vehicle to a local mechanic to have everything checked out and approved.
 And no matter what season it is, make sure every passenger in the vehicle is buckled up.
 To avoid any distraction, put your cell phone away, and keep both hands free at all times.